Takayama Itinerary: Travel Back in Time to Old Japan

 The next temple, the Hokkeji Temple, is the perfect example of a Buddhist temple complex with a Shinto shrine.
 Above is the main hall of the temple.

-There’s a pond and stone arched bridge on the temple grounds.
+There’s a pond and a stone arched bridge on the temple grounds.
 Once you cross the bridge, you’ll come to a Shinto shrine, the perfect example of how the two religions coexist side by side.

 You can leave the Higashiyama walking route anytime you want.
 I exited after Hokkeji because it was getting late and I was tired and hungry.
 I had seen enough temples and I wasn’t that excited about seeing anymore.